woongjoonchoi/woongjoonchoi/README.md

 ### Hi there 👋

-🌱 I’m currently learning  on CodingAbilityIncrease Challange
+🌱 I’m currently doing   CodingAbilityIncrease Challange
 link : [link](https://github.com/woongjoonchoi/CodingAbilityIncreaseChallange)
 <!--
 **woongjoonchoi/woongjoonchoi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.